hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 Another way to regularize the distribution shift is to force :math:`\pi` to imitate :math:`\pi` in the policy optimization phase (not in Q-learning phase) as follows.

-For example, TD3 + BC :cite:`fujimoto2021minimalist` imposes a strong behavior cloning regularization when the average Q-value is large.
+For example, TD3+BC :cite:`fujimoto2021minimalist` imposes a strong behavior cloning regularization when the average Q-value is large.

 .. math::